Neosinf/StardewDruid/StardewDruid/README.txt

 STARDEW DRUID
 ==========================================

-NOTE: One of the latest updates contained a bug for multiplayer that is currently being addressed.

 A druidry themed mod that adds magic mechanics to the core game experience

 Requires SMAPI version 3.18.5 +